Rafael Mosquera

-Rafael Antonio Mosquera Díaz (born 25 May 2005) is a Panamanian professional footballer who plays as a left winger for MLS Next Pro club New York Red Bulls II and Major League Soccer club New York Red Bulls.
+Rafael Antonio Mosquera Díaz (born 24 May 2005) is a Panamanian professional footballer who plays as a left winger for Major League Soccer club New York Red Bulls.

-Career
+Club career

-C.D.
 Plaza Amador

 Born in Panama, Mosquera began his career with Panamanian club C.D.
 Plaza Amador.
 He graduated from Plaza Amador's youth setup, and made his senior debut during the 2021 season.
 On 8 May 2021, Mosquera made his league debut in a 2–0 loss against Alianza F.C. at Estadio Javier Cruz.

 In February 2022, Mosquera traveled to Spain to trial with Levante UD.
 During September 2022, Mosquera had another trial, this time with Brazilian power Grêmio.

 On 5 April 2023, Mosquera scored his first goal as a professional in a 1–1 draw with Potros del Este.

 Loan to New York Red Bulls II

 On 22 July 2023, it was announced that Mosquera was loaned to Red Bulls II for the remainder of the 2023 season, their first in MLS Next Pro.
 He made his debut for the club on 22 July in a 2–0 victory against FC Cincinnati 2 at NKU Soccer Stadium, with Mosquera assisting on New Yorks second goal.
 Mosquera scored his first goal for New York on 26 June 2024, in a 4–1 victory over Philadelphia Union II.

 On 30 March 2025, Mosquera scored his first goal of the season in a 3–2 victory over local rival New York City FC II.
 Through 16 league games, Mosquera had accumulated 6 goals and 7 assists during the 2025 season.
 On 8 November 2025, Mosquera scored two goals to help New York to a 3-3 tie in regulation against Colorado Rapids 2, a match New York would win 4-3, in a penalty shootout at Sports Illustrated Stadium to claim club’s first MLS NEXT Pro Cup title.
 Mosquera was named MVP for his performance.